drtzeng27/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 2: **Remotely Connecting**
 Install [OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)

-Open a terminal in VS Code and we will connect to the ieng6 remote serve by running this command: `ssh cs15lwi22zz@ieng6.ucsd.edu`.
+Open a terminal in VS Code and we will connect to the ieng6 remote server by running this command: `ssh cs15lwi22zz@ieng6.ucsd.edu`.

 Replace the 'zz' with your course specific account by looking it up [here](https://sdacs.ucsd.edu/~icc/index.php).